OddCommon/bolt/README.md

 You can use Bolt in a few different ways, out of the box it will improve load times with a few modifications to your code.

-Heavily inspired by Quicklinks, Turbo & Highway the goal of Bolt is to be an easy to integrate script that gives speed + flexibility to build around.
+Heavily inspired by [Quicklink](https://github.com/GoogleChromeLabs/quicklink), [Turbo](https://turbo.hotwired.dev/) & [Highway](https://highway.js.org/) the goal of Bolt is to be an easy to integrate script that gives speed + flexibility to build around.

 ## 📦 Setup
 TBD Steps to install